unionai-oss/pandera/docs/source/pyspark_sql.rst

 that they're available in the :class:`~pandera.api.checks.Check` namespace.
 See :ref:`the extensions<extensions>` document for more information.

-Pyspark SQL supports custom check using only this way.
-Unlike the pandas version, pyspark sql does not support lambda function in check.
+Unlike the pandas version, pyspark sql does not support lambda function inside `check`.
 It is because to implement lambda functions would mean introducing spark UDF which is expensive operation due to serialization, hence it is better to create native pyspark function.

 Note: The output of the function should be a boolean value "True" for passed and "False" for failure.
 Unlike the Pandas version which expect it to be a series of boolean values.